madelinegarrett/Lab-15-StatsSloths-/README.md

 # SubQuestions

-## Where is the total volume of avacado's the highest?
+## Where is the total volume of avocados the highest?
 Madeline's Subquestion

 * Importance:

 This question is important because the price could be increasing/decreasing becase there are more/less avocados in the market.
 Knowing the answer to this question will help us to be able to fully know whether or not avacado prices have raised.
-This question also raises an important look in to how the demand for avacados has increased in recent years.
+This question also raises an important look in to how the demand for avocados has increased in recent years.

 * New Tools: